wplam107/NLP_Project/README.md

   - Made far fewer false positives and only slightly more false negative predictions than the baseline model
 - XGBoost final model: F1-Score of 0.7018 and Precision of 0.9444
   - Substantially better scores (except accuracy) across the board with respect to the baseline model

+## Further Exploration
+- Add TF-IDF to features (maybe now if we have time)
+- Use Neural Nets and transferred learning methods to further evaluate 'description' corpus

 Presentation Slides: